cardmeister/cardmeister.github.io/README.md

 ````
 ¹ - Everyone uses the terms Custom Elements & Web Components interchangeably.
     Strictly speaking Web Components are Custom Elements WITH shadow DOM

+² - 19 KB GZipped
+    And since it is card-game ..
+I cheated a bit ... but can you spot where?
 ````

 <hr>